chgeuer/chgeuer.github.io/_posts/2015-03-12-accessing-microsoft-azure-blob-storage-with-g2o-authentication.md

 In Azure, there are various services where it can make sense to deploy a CDN in front, to reduce traffic on these servers: Compute services such as Azure Cloud Services, or Virtual machines, Azure Media Services Origin Servers, or Azure Blob Storage.

-[Microsoft Azure already comes with an included CDN][[azure cdn], and you can put Azure CDN in front of your [cloud services][using azure cdn with cloud service] or [Azure blobs][azure cdn for blob storage].
+Microsoft Azure already comes with an [included CDN][azure cdn], which you can put in front of your [cloud services][using azure cdn with cloud service] or [blob storage][azure cdn for blob storage].

 However, Micosoft also has customers who already use Akamai for their CDN needs.
-To support these customers, the [Azure Media Services Team][azure media services blog] offers a [mechanism to turn on Akamai's G2O authentication for Azure Media Services Origin Servers][using wams origin with g2o]; simply speaking, you can put Akamai's CDN in front of your Azure Media Services origin servers for video streaming, and *only* Akamai's CDN nodes (called edge nodes, or global hosts) can fetch data from your server.
+To support these customers, the [Azure Media Services Team][azure media services blog] offers a [mechanism to turn on Akamai's G2O authentication for Azure Media Services Origin Servers][using wams origin with g2o].
+The G2O stuff means that when you put Akamai CDN in front of your Azure Media Services origin servers, *only* Akamai's CDN nodes (called edge nodes, or global hosts) can fetch data from your server.

 ### G2O Authentication

 The term 'G2O' stands for 'ghost to origin' or 'global host to origin' authentication, and is a mechanism for enabling an origin server to authenticate the inbound request from the CDN's edge node (ghost).
-As I said, [Azure Media Services support G2O][using wams origin with g2o], and other players (such as [nginx][nginx module g2o] or the [Akamai Community][akamai community]) as well.
-Simply speaking, G2O defines HTTP headers which have to be added to the request, and 5 different cryptographic algorithms to compute these headers.
+As I said, [Azure Media Services support G2O][using wams origin with g2o], as well as other libraries (such as [the G2O module for nginx][nginx module g2o] or the [an IIS Module from the Akamai Community][akamai community]).
+In essence, G2O defines HTTP headers which have to be added to the request, and 5 different cryptographic algorithms to compute these headers.

-The `X-Akamai-G2O-Auth-Data` HTTP header contains the ID of the cryptographic algorithm (1-5), the IP addresses of the edge node and the actual requesting client, the current time (as UNIX epoch), some unique ID to prevent replay attacks (which usually is called 'nonce' in the security community), and a 'nonce' (which is called key identifier in the security community).
+The `X-Akamai-G2O-Auth-Data` header contains the ID of the cryptographic algorithm (1-5), the IP addresses of the edge node and the actual requesting client, the current time (as UNIX epoch), some unique ID to prevent replay attacks (which usually is called 'nonce' in the security community), and a 'nonce' (which is called key identifier in the security community).

 ```csharp
 int version, string edgeIP, string clientIP, long time, string uniqueId, string nonce